 These transport projects are part of the An Accessible City programme of improvements to the travel network in the central city.

-Streets will be prioritised for different forms of transport to provide safer and more efficient ways for motorists, pedestrians, cyclists and public transport users to move around.
+Streets have been prioritised for different forms of transport to provide safer and more efficient ways for motorists, pedestrians, cyclists and public transport users to move around.

 - future road layouts

 - pedestrians, cyclists, public transport and private vehicle users

 - slower speed zones in some parts of the central city

 The Christchurch Central Recovery Plan points to the need for more accessible rebuilt central city public spaces, buildings and facilities.
 These transport projects provide a travel network that meets the current and future needs of all inner city travellers whether they're on foot, on a bike, in a wheelchair, car or bus.

 Ōtākaro delivered An Accessible City transport projects that border Anchor Projects it is delivering.

 Work is complete on all of the projects.
 The last project, the new bus stops on Tuam Street outside the Outpatients Building, was completed in October 2019.